ENCCS/veloxchem-hpc/content/linrsp-scaling-study.rst

          (``g3.inp``), and tetramer (``g4.inp``) on 2, 4, 6, and 8 nodes,
          respectively.
          Use 8 MPI ranks per node and 16 OpenMP threads per rank.
       #.
-Gather total execution times from the output files and plot them
+Gather total execution times from the output files and plot the
-         against the number of basis functions.
+         computational cost (taking into account number of nodes) against the number of basis functions.
+Use logarithm on both axes.

 .. callout:: Plotting your results